Petey Williams: Various feuds (2006–2007)

-Williams was invited to watch The Latin American Xchange burn the American flag during the November 16 edition of Impact!, but he would make his first face turn after refusing to torch the flag.
+Williams was invited to watch Latin American Xchange burn the American flag during the November 16 edition of Impact!, but he would make his first face turn after refusing to torch the flag.
 Williams was then involved in the feud between America's Most Wanted and the Latin American Xchange.
 At Genesis, Homicide had Gail Kim set up for Da Gringo Killa, but Williams came in with a lead pipe to make the save.

 On the following Impact!, Williams was later named as Kurt Angle's tag team partner to face LAX for the NWA World Tag Team Championship, but he was ambushed before the match by LAX.
 Samoa Joe would then replace Williams as Angle's partner.
 On the following week, Williams would go one on one against Homicide and defeated him via roll-up.
 After the match though, Homicide, Hernandez and Konnan started to beat down Williams followed by Hernandez hitting him with the Border Toss.
 AMW would then come out to make the save and then steal the Mexican flag.
 At Turning Point, Williams came out to help AMW in their flag match against LAX.
 During the match, he attempted the Canadian Destroyer on Konnan, but he was stopped by Hernandez.
 On the December 14 edition of Impact!, the LAX defeated AMW in a title vs. team match after James Storm hit Chris Harris with a beer bottle, permanently disbanding AMW.
 After AMW's dissolution, their former manager Gail Kim became Williams' valet.
 The two later faced and were defeated by James Storm and Jacqueline Moore at Against All Odds.
 Petey soon split from Kim and then became involved in a storyline with former Team Canada partners Eric Young and Robert Roode as Williams' tried to help Young get out of a contract that Roode had Young signed to.
 The feud continued until Lockdown, where Williams faced Roode.
 Despite using a hockey stick, Williams was pinned by Roode after a Payoff to win the match.
 He later competed in the Ultimate X match at Victory Road, but was the second competitor eliminated from the match.
 Soon after, he remained completely unseen on television.
 On the October 25 edition of Impact!, he participated in a fatal four way X Division style match against Havok, Sonjay Dutt and Shark Boy, but the match went to a no-contest after Team 3D interfered and put both Williams and Havok through tables.
 On the November 1 edition of Impact!, Williams and the entire X Division attacked Team 3D.